Absolute Beginners (David Bowie song): Background and recording

 Bowie was a friend of the film's director, Julien Temple (who had worked with him in 1984 on the Jazzin' for Blue Jean short film).
 Bowie agreed to Temple's request to write music for the film if he could also play the part of Vendice Partners.

-The song was recorded at Clive Langer and Alan Winstanley's Westside Studios, Shepherds Bush, London in the summer of 1985.
+The song was recorded at Clive Langer and Alan Winstanley's Westside Studios in Shepherd's Bush, London, in the summer of 1985.
 One of the musicians, Kevin Armstrong, said that after only twenty minutes of trying various things, they had a structure and shape that seemed to please Bowie.
 He took a pen and paper and started jotting down lyrics.

 The sessions were completed rapidly, but the song was delayed due to the problems with completing the film.
 Virgin wanted the release to tie in with the film's opening.
 The song featured Rick Wakeman on piano, who had previously performed on Bowie's "Space Oddity" single and Hunky Dory studio album.
 Shortly after the sessions wrapped, Mick Jagger flew in to record the charity cover of "Dancing in the Street" with Bowie, which used many of the same musicians.
 Bowie recorded the lead vocal of "Absolute Beginners" at Westside Studios in August.